¶ 2016-11-18 14:30:00 -0600

 Do you write your own command line tools?

 Do your command line tools generate lists of files?
-Can I send the output of
+Can I send the output of your tools to xargs, even if the files have names with special characters in them?

-You too can separate filenames in the output of your command line tools with a null character instead of a newline.
+You, too, can separate filenames in the output of your command line tools with a null character instead of a newline.

 This is how I usually do it in Python: